dwyl/image-classifier/README.md

     |> case do
       # If the table is empty
       nil ->
-        Logger.info("No index file found in DB.
+        Logger.info("ℹ️ No index file found in DB.
 Creating new one...") create(space, dim, max_elements)

       # If the table is not empty but has no file
       response when response.file == nil ->
-        Logger.info("Empty index file in DB.
+        Logger.info("ℹ️ Empty index file in DB.
 Recreating one...")

         # Purge the table and create a new file row in it
         App.Repo.delete_all(App.HnswlibIndex)